alexwlchan/alexwlchan.net/src/privacy.md

 *   The URL and title of the page you were looking at
 *   The referrer, i.e. which page linked you to my website
 *   The country you're in, which is guessed from your IP address
-*   An anonymous session identifier, which I use to help count unique visitors (see below)
+*   An anonymous session identifier, which I use to help count unique visitors.
 *   Whether you're a bot or crawler (this is a simple boolean based on your User-Agent, so I can separate humans from Google's search crawler)

 Here's an example of how a visit would be recorded in my database: